-5 And those descendants of Levi who receive the priestly office have a commandment in the law to take tithes from the people, that is, from their brothers, though these also are descended from Abraham.
-6 But this man who does not have his descent from them received tithes from Abraham and blessed him who had the promises.
-7 It is beyond dispute that the inferior is blessed by the superior.
+And those descendants of Levi who receive the priestly office have a commandment in the law to take tithes from the people, that is, from their brothers, though these also are descended from Abraham.
+But this man who does not have his descent from them received tithes from Abraham and blessed him who had the promises.
+It is beyond dispute that the inferior is blessed by the superior.

-23 The former priests were many in number, because they were prevented by death from continuing in office,
+The former priests were many in number, because they were prevented by death from continuing in office, but into the second only the high priest goes, and he but once a year, and not without taking blood, which he offers for himself and for the unintentional sins of the people.

-5 They serve a copy and shadow of the heavenly things.
+They serve a copy and shadow of the heavenly things.
 For when Moses was about to erect the tent, he was instructed by God, saying, "See that you make everything according to the pattern that was shown you on the mountain."